Existing Program Evaluation (EPE) Application Reviews

 General Review Information

 Each specific review criterion (see below) is rated on a 5-point scale; higher scores indicate higher criteria strength.
-Reviewers consider strengths and weaknesses within each criterion when scoring.
-(1 = Poor, 2 = Fair, 3 = Good, 4 = Excellent, and 5 = Outstanding) A reviewer’s final recommendation concerning whether to invite or fund a proposal (depending on the Stage level) is not necessarily based on the average of the criterion scores.
+Reviewers consider strengths and weaknesses within each criterion when scoring (1 = Poor, 2 = Fair, 3 = Good, 4 = Excellent, and 5 = Outstanding).
+A reviewer’s final recommendation concerning whether to invite or fund a proposal (depending on the Stage level) is not necessarily based on the average of the criterion scores.
 For example, a reviewer may give only moderate scores to some of the review criteria but still recommend inviting/funding because one criterion critically important to the project is rated highly; or a reviewer could give mostly high criterion ratings but still not recommend inviting/funding because one criterion critically important to the project being proposed is not highly rated.

 Review Criteria Categories (see below for detailed information concerning each criterion)